 These Mindfulness classes will help us to feel more connected and develop skills on how to look after ourselves more effectively in a kind and compassionate way.
 The class will give you a sense of deep nourishment and rest.

-Over the six weeks of the program, the practices may help you to:
+Mindfulness practices may help you to:

 - become familiar with the workings of your mind, including the ways we avoid or get caught up in difficulties.

 - notice the times when you are at risk of getting caught in old habits of mind that re-activate downward mood spirals or ratchet up anxiety levels.